Danville, Illinois: Events and festivals

-In July the city attracts hot air balloon enthusiasts from around the region for Balloons Over Vermilion, which takes place at the Vermilion Regional Airport, and a Splash-n-Dash flight over Lake Vermilion.
+The City of Danville organizes First Fridays in Downtown Danville, a 12-month event series that are often free to low cost for the community to enjoy.
+July the city attracts hot air balloon enthusiasts from around the region for Balloons Over Vermilion, which takes place at the Vermilion Regional Airport, and a Splash-n-Dash flight over Lake Vermilion.
 In June regional artists descend on Danville for the annual Arts in the Park event in the historic Lincoln Park.
 Throughout the summer downtown's Temple Plaza hosts the Summer Sounds Concert Series.
+In the fall, the City host the Vermilion River Fall Festival at the historic Ellsworth Park.
 The area is home to many other events throughout the year, including parades, farmers' markets, sporting events, and festivals.

 Cultural institutions

 Danville is home to several significant cultural institutions and museums.
-Artistic institutions include the Danville Art League, headquartered in the west downtown neighborhood; the Danville Symphony Orchestra; the Danville Light Opera; the Dark Horse Theater Company; the Red Mask Players; and the DACC Players (from the Danville Area Community College.
+Artistic institutions include the Danville Art League, headquartered in the west downtown neighborhood; the Danville Symphony Orchestra; the Danville Light Opera; the Dark Horse Theater Company; the Red Mask Players; and the DACC Players (from the Danville Area Community College).
 Performance venues include the historic Fischer Theatre, the Kathryn Randolph Theater, and the performance venues on DACC's campus.
 Museums in the city include the Vermilion County Museum, the Vermilion County War Museum, and the Fischer Arts & Entertainment Museum.

 Sports

-Outside of high school and Danville Area Community College sports, Danville is home to two sports teams.
+Outside of high school and Danville Area Community College sports, Danville is home to one sports team.
 The Danville Dans are a summer collegiate wooden-bat baseball team that play in Danville Stadium.
 They were founded in 1989 as a member of the Central Illinois Collegiate League, which later merged with the Prospect League.
 The team has won nine championships, all of them coming in the CICL.

 The Danville Dashers of the Federal Prospects Hockey League played at the David S. Palmer Arena from 2011 to 2020 and were named after the original tenants, the Danville Dashers.
 In 2021, the arena voted to replace the Dashers with a new team in the Southern Professional Hockey League called the Vermilion County Bobcats.
+The Bobcats folded during the 2022–23 season.